My Car Has Been Towed! Do I Need A Vehicle Release Form?

 - What charges/fees will I be required to pay?

-- Is there a daily fee for storage?
+- Is there a daily storage fee?
 What is the cost?

 - Does it cost money to remove the boot device that was utilized during the towing process?